Skip to Content

 If you are simply looking for the Dumbo photo spot address, then all you need to do in make your way to Washington Street in Dumbo.

-Washington Street extends all the way from Prospect Street (south) to Plymouth Street (north and by the water).
-However, most of the pictures you see are between Plymouth Street and York Street.
+Washington Street extends all the way from Prospect Street (south) to Plymouth Street (north).
+However, most of the pictures you see are between Plymouth Street and York Street (with the majority of those between Plymouth and Water).

 Once past York Street and towards Prospect Street, you are getting a bit too far away from taking photos.
 Later on in the guide I will show pictures from each one of these streets.

-Tip: there is an entrance to the Brooklyn Bridge walk from the corner of Washington Street and Prospect Street.
+Tip: there is an entrance to the Brooklyn Bridge pedestrian pathway from the corner of Washington Street and Prospect Street.
 This is a great option if you would like to talk a stroll over the Brooklyn Bridge after.

 Below is a screenshot of the area to give you a better idea of where to go depending on how close or far away you want to take your pictures from.